Azure/azure-sdk-for-node/README.md

 This will allow you access to some helper methods as well as all of the individual modules.
 For example, by installing the `azure` module, you can directly require and use the `ms-rest-azure` common module.
-This organization method allows for submodules (and peer dependant modules) to always be in sync with each other.
+This organization method allows for submodules (and peer dependent modules) to always be in sync with each other.

-**Note**: we haven't provided fine-grained modules for every supported Microsoft Azure services yet.
+**Note**: We haven't provided fine-grained modules for every supported Microsoft Azure service yet.
 This will come soon.
 If there is a module that you find is missing, [open an issue](https://github.com/Azure/azure-sdk-for-node/issues) so that we may prioritize it in the backlog.

 ## Documentation

-SDK Documentation for individual services can be found [here](https://aka.ms/azure-node-sdk).
+Documentation of the supported sdks can be found at two places:
+- https://azure.github.io/azure-sdk-for-node - This website primarily provides sdk documentation for
+  - ASM based services (azure-**asm**-*)
+  - some old data plane sdks like `azure-sb`, `azure-scheduler`, `azure-storage-legacy`, `azure-monitoring`, etc.
+  - runtime sdks like `ms-rest`, `ms-rest-azure`, `azure-common`
+- https://aka.ms/azure-node-sdk - This website primarily provides sdk documentation for
+  - ARM based services (azure-**arm**-*)
+  - newer data plane sdks like `azure-batch`, `azure-graph`, `azure-monitor`, etc.

 ## Authenticating

-There are three ways to authenticate using this module, use [this guide](./Documentation/Authentication.md) to determine which method to use.
+There are three ways to authenticate against Azure while using the management plane (azure-**arm**-*) sdks and the `azure-graph` sdk, use
+[this guide](./Documentation/Authentication.md) to determine which method to use.

 ## AzureNodeEssentials VSCode extension